moneybutton/yours-channels/docs/yours_lightning_03.md

 A HTLC between Alice (A) and Bob (B) expresses the following:

-> An output can be spent by B if he can present a secret within two day, or by A after that
+> An output can be spent by B if he can present a secret within two day, or by A after that.

-This can be encoded by the following output script
+HTLC make payments routed through several untrusted third parties secure.
+They can be encoded by the following output script

 	OP_IF
 		<B's pub key> CHECKSIGVERIFY